ryandhasgit/Comedy/Headlines/Headlines Summarized.md

 fashion tips for princes who have been turend into frogs =

-shopping for your frog prince =
+shopping for your frog prince = #candidate

-sick! new astrology sign just formed out of the hole ripped into the universe  %
+sick! new astrology sign just formed out of the hole ripped into the universe  % #news

-playing the birthday song in reverse reveals satantic cult predicting job lennonw assassinatio  %
+playing the birthday song in reverse reveals satantic cult predicting job lennonw assassinatio  % #news

 Sept 10
 (keep in mind: meta, analogy, parody, reference)